unkcpz/tatzelwurm/DESIGN.md

 The related design pattern is:
 - [pub/sub](https://learn.microsoft.com/en-us/azure/architecture/patterns/publisher-subscriber).

-Not all but quite a lot are taken from:
+Not all but quite a bit are inspired by:

 - https://github.com/chrisjsewell/aiida-process-coordinator
 - https://github.com/chrisjsewell/aiida-process-coordinator/discussions/4